wagner-simon/the-traveling-salesman/README.md

 # the-traveling-salesman
-visualisation of the programming problem with pygame
+visualisation of a well-know programming problem and my attemts to solve it